-WMA 3, the Waste Tank Farm Area, is shown on Figure C-4.
-It encompasses approximately 0.8 hectares (2 acres).
-It includes the waste storage tanks (8D-1, 8D-2, 8D-3, and 8D-4), and associated vaults, High-Level Waste Transfer Trench, Permanent Ventilation System Building, STS, STS Support Building, Equipment Shelter and Condensers, the Con-Ed Building, and underground pipelines.
-A Tank and Vault Drying System will be added to Tanks 8D-1 and 8D-2 that will dry the waste in the tanks as part of the starting point of the EIS.
+WMA 3, the Waste Tank Farm Area, shown on Figure C-4, encompasses approximately 0.8 hectare (2 acres).
+It includes the waste storage tanks (8D-1, 8D-2, 8D-3, and 8D-4) and associated vaults, High-Level Waste Transfer Trench, Permanent Ventilation System Building, STS, STS Support Building, Equipment Shelter and Condensers, Con-Ed Building, and underground pipelines.
+A Tank and Vault Drying System will be installed to dry the remaining liquid heels in the tanks prior to the starting point of this EIS.
 Included in WMA 3 is a portion of the North Plateau Groundwater Plume, which also extends through WMAs 1, 2, 4, 5, and 6.